 3. Gig Young (1913–1978)

 “30 years and 55 pictures – not more than five that were any good, or any good for me.” – Gig Young

 Gig Young began his career in Hollywood with many supporting roles in several films.
 In 1951, he received critical acclaim for his brilliant performance in the 1951 film ‘Come Fill the Cup,’ which also got him nominated for both an Oscar and Golden Globe for Best Supporting Actor.
 He later got his second Oscar nomination for ‘Teacher’s Pet’ in 1958 and won an Academy Award for Best Supporting Actor in the 1969 film ‘They Shoot Horses, Don’t They?‘.

 However, much later, his life went downhill because of alcohol addiction and failing relationships.
 Three weeks prior to his marriage to his fifth wife, when he was 64, he and his wife were both found dead in their apartment.
 It was later deduced that he first killed his wife and then shot himself with a handgun.

 “No matter what people tell you, words and ideas can change the world.” – Robin Williams

 For many, even five years after his death, it is hard to believe that the man who brought so many characters to life on-screen is no more.
-Robin Williams was initially best known for his distinctive stand-up comedy and this itself landed him some iconic roles.
-With this, following more of a textbook path, the actor went from being a comedian to an extremely successful actor, landing four Oscar nominations and winning one for his supporting role in ‘Good Will Hunting.’
+Robin Williams was initially best known for his distinctive stand-up comedy, and this itself landed him some iconic roles.
+With that, the actor went from being a comedian to an extremely successful actor, landing four Oscar nominations and winning one for his supporting role in ‘Good Will Hunting.’